JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_12.md

 ## § 2.
 Is there a mind aspect of God The Sevenfold?

-The Papers tell us that man's relationship to the Sevenfold is a matter of making contact with the "personal and spiritual divinity" of God the Sevenfold. <a id="s46_155"></a>[UB 106:1.4](/en/The_Urantia_Book/106#p1_4) We are also informed there are other aspects of the Sevenfold that are not concerned with our universe progression, and all of these phases of the Sevenfold are going to be integrated in the Supreme.
+The Papers tell us that man's relationship to the Sevenfold is a matter of making contact with the “personal and spiritual divinity” of God the Sevenfold. <a id="s46_155"></a>[UB 106:1.4](/en/The_Urantia_Book/106#p1_4) We are also informed there are other aspects of the Sevenfold that are not concerned with our universe progression, and all of these phases of the Sevenfold are going to be integrated in the Supreme.
 The Sevenfold Controllers must represent one such non-spiritual phase of the Sevenfold.
 Is it possible that there is a third phase, a mind phase, of the Sevenfold?
 Consider the following:

 > <a id="s48_2"></a>[UB 42:10.3](/en/The_Urantia_Book/42#p10_3) 1.
 The Master Physical Controllers, pre-Adjutant Mind.
 >